cheater/articles/web_of_trust_and_ecosystem.md

-# Dev web of trust and ecosystem
+# Dev web of trust and ecosystem (including an analysis of Vouch)

 ## Where we are